modeset/-deprecated-utensils/WIP.md

   when there are other failures

 ## Repository
-- Clean out some of the files within the dummy app
-- Write generators (templates, script, utensil)
 - Clean up templates (upgrade, flash notification)
-- FPO images should be local instead of a service
+- FPO images should be local instead of a service?
+- Write generators (templates, script, utensil, dinosaurs, polyfill, etc...)
 - Better description docs
 - Use the style guide for dinosaur test
 - Jasmine rice loading fixtures from app instead of